datacarpentry/python-ecology-lesson/_episodes/02-index-slice-subset.md

 ---
 title: Indexing, Slicing and Subsetting DataFrames in Python
+teaching: 0
+exercises: 0
+objectives:
+    - Describe what 0-based indexing is.
+    - Manipulate and extract data using column headings and index locations.
+    - Employ slicing to select sets of data from a DataFrame.
+    - Employ label and integer-based indexing to select ranges of data in a dataframe.
+    - Reassign values within subsets of a DataFrame.
+    - Create a copy of a DataFrame.
+    - "Query /select a subset of data using a set of criteria using the following operators: =, !=, >, <, >=, <=."
+    - Locate subsets of data using masks.
+    - Describe BOOLEAN objects in Python and manipulate data using BOOLEANs.
 ---

 In lesson 01, we read a CSV into a python Pandas DataFrame.
 We learned how to